emilyyiip/outages/README.md

   frameborder="0"
 ></iframe>

-After the permutation test, we found that the observed test statistic was **this** p-value obtained was **0**.
+After the permutation test, we found that the observed test statistic was **0** p-value obtained was **0**.
 Therefore, we can reject the null hypothesis and conclude that the missingness of values in the `customers affected` column is dependent on the outage duration.

 ## Hypothesis Testing